October 1, 2020

 Networking data: Passive — Network traffic data, such as netflow or sFlow data, or data collected using passive monitoring tools such as Tstat

-Partner Hosting Site Owners — the PIs of the IRNC-funded Partner Hosting Sites
+Partner Hosting Site Owners — Verified contact points for the Partner Hosting Sites

 IX.
 Relevant Links